Cthimothy/cthimothy.github.io/_posts/2025-05-08-keystroke-tracking.md

 ---

 ### Update: 2025-May-09
 It's quickly became apparent that this approach is far from ideal.
-FIXME: Only capture command key strokes (C- and M-) and arguments, which the more I think about it, the less trivial it becomes.
+FIXME: Only capture command key strokes (C- and M-) and arguments;
+ which, the more I think about it, the less trivial it becomes.

  ---